 The collective unconscious has apparently bubbled up in Scotland.
 A man has been going around doing ‘good deeds’ in a giraffe suit.

-In 2005, I co-founded The REAL Center.
-What we teach mostly is Nonviolent Communication, or NVC.
+In 2005, I co-founded a center for relationship and communication skills, mostly Nonviolent Communication, or NVC.
 NVC was founded in the 1960’s by Marshall Rosenberg.
 NVC teaches that our greatest need is to contribute to life: in other words, to do nice things for each other — and ourselves.
 Like the man says, it makes him happy to see others get happy just by seeing him.

 The symbol for NVC is the giraffe.
 That’s why I came up with this logo (that might garner an ironic cease-and-desist letter) by changing the “T” to a “J”:

 This man apparently has never heard of NVC.
 He chose the giraffe because “that’s his favorite animal and it sort of has its head in the clouds, but its heart in the right place.”
 The reason Rosenberg chose the giraffe is that it has the largest heart of any land mammal.
 But it also sort of has a “birds-eye view” of life, so maybe it can see the big picture.
 For example, that we’re all in this together.

 Also instructive is that the man is unemployed.
 In other words, he’s not busy working.
 In NVC, we say “don’t do anything that isn’t play.”
 In an ideal world, we don’t do things for money; we do them because it feels good to do them.
 And that’s not necessarily about helping others.
 The “good giraffe”‘s favorite deed so far, cleaning up trash at the beach, was enjoyable simply because he liked the smell of the sea.